mediocreatmybest/gaslightingeveryone/README.md

 # Gaslightingeveryone

-This repository contains strong traces gaslighting, along with a few files for; machine learning, containers, and ultimately some poorly written scripts.
+This repository contains strong traces of gaslighting, along with a few files for; machine learning, containers, and ultimately some poorly written scripts.

 ## Caption creation tools